Corbin, Kentucky

 Corbin is a home rule-class city in Whitley, Knox and Laurel counties in the southeastern portion of the U.S. state of Kentucky.
-As of the 2010 census, the city population was 7,304.
-Corbin is on Interstate 75, about halfway between Knoxville, Tennessee, and Lexington.
+As of the 2020 census, the city population was 7,856.

+Corbin is on Interstate 75 and US Route 25W, about halfway between Knoxville, Tennessee, and Lexington, Kentucky.

 History

 The first settlement in the Corbin area was known as Lynn Camp Station.
 The first post office was called Cummins, for community founder Nelson Cummins.
 It was discovered in 1885 that both Cummins and Lynn Camp were already in use as names for Kentucky post offices, and postmaster James Eaton was asked to select another name.
 He chose Corbin for the Rev. James Corbin Floyd, a local minister.
 The town was incorporated under that name in 1905.

 Corbin has a troubled racial past, including a race riot in late October 1919 in which a white mob forced nearly all the town's 200 black residents onto a freight train out of town and a sundown town policy until the late 20th century.
 The event is the subject of a 1991 documentary, Trouble Behind.
 In October 2019, city leaders marked the riot's centennial with a proclamation acknowledging the riot and former sundown town policy.

 For most of its history, the urbanized areas of Corbin in Laurel County were not incorporated into the city limits due to a state law prohibiting cities from being in more than two counties.
 However, a 2021 change to state law allowed cities to voluntarily annex property in a third county if the city already provides public infrastructure to that property.
 In March 2022, the Corbin City Commission approved an annexation request for a property in Laurel County.